matteing/blog/content/posts/24hr-startup.md

 Over the course of these 24 hours, I shipped a product called [Opsbot](https://opsbot.app), a DevOps automation tool for indie makers.
 Here's what I thought about the challenge.

+### It helped me focus

+This is a controversial stance, but I found that streaming work through Twitch is very helpful to my concentration.
+Since I was a child, I've struggled with ADD, and focusing on one task without going off on a Wikipedia browsing or YouTube watching tangent has always been hard.

+But surprisingly, while streaming, I had no issue with slacking off.
+It's the most productive and motivated I've been in months.
+Knowing someone is watching you ship and having that constant pressure is quite helpful for my focus.

+I've discovered that trick now.
+Time to make streaming a habit.

 ### The community is amazing.

 <center><blockquote class="twitter-tweet" data-cards="hidden" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/matteing?ref_src=twsrc%5Etfw">@matteing</a> did it!!!!!<br><br>🎉🎉🎉🎉🎉🎉🎉🎉<br><br>Congrats to the launch of <a href="https://t.co/4KwvHxMkrS">https://t.co/4KwvHxMkrS</a>!!!!<br><br>🎉🎉🎉🎉🎉🎉🎉🎉 <a href="https://t.co/biYAKYVewB">pic.twitter.com/biYAKYVewB</a></p>&mdash; Makers Up (@makersup) <a href="https://twitter.com/makersup/status/1063872756947681280?ref_src=twsrc%5Etfw">November 17, 2018</a></blockquote>